-This struggle mostly happens on millennials and Gen Z trying to start their way in life.
+This struggle mostly happens to millennials and Gen Z trying to start their way in life.
 The most inexpensive option when it living is renting for an apartment or condo.
-But even then, some try to bedspace and be someone’s roommate to cut their expenses short.
+But even then, some try to bedspace and be someone’s roommate to save money by paying half the rent.
 This is a great challenge because you will have to get along with another person you don’t even know.

 Yes, you and your roommates have a separate life and you’re just there to sleep.
 However, you should get to know them because you are living in one place and they can be your best friend.
 You should even get to know them even before you move in.
 There are two reasons why you should do this.

 First, getting to know your roommate eliminates the awkwardness that you all might get the first day you move in.
 Second, knowing your roommates in advance can give you an upper hand and see if your roommates are worth living the same space with.
 And if you think that they are not ideal roommates, you can always choose to live in another place.

 Throw a Celebration at Home with your Roommate